kozraf/Grafana-prometheus/README.md

 1. Ensure Prometheus is Running and Accessible:

 Make sure the Prometheus pod is running and that its service is exposed so that Grafana can reach it.
-Given your current configuration, you've set up Prometheus to be accessible via a NodePort service.
+Prometheus is accessible via a NodePort service.
 This means it should be accessible within the cluster and from outside, assuming you know the node's IP and the port.

-Add Prometheus as a Data Source in Grafana:
+2. Add Prometheus as a Data Source in Grafana:

-2. Access the Grafana UI - it should be available at http://nodeip:31111.
+3. Access the Grafana UI - it should be available at http://nodeip:31111.

-3. Log in to Grafana.
+4. Log in to Grafana.
 The default username is admin.
 You can retrieve the password using the command provided in your script:

 ```bash
 kubectl get secret --namespace grafana-prometheus grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```
-4. Once logged in, click on the gear icon (⚙️) on the left sidebar to open the "Configuration" menu.
+5. Once logged in, click on the gear icon (⚙️) on the left sidebar to open the "Configuration" menu.
-5. Click on "Data Sources" and then on the "Add data source" button.
+6. Click on "Data Sources" and then on the "Add data source" button.
-6. Choose "Prometheus" from the list of available data sources.
+7. Choose "Prometheus" from the list of available data sources.
-7. In the HTTP section, set the URL to the internal service name of Prometheus, which would typically be something like http://prometheus-server.grafana-prometheus.svc.cluster.local:80.
+8. In the HTTP section, set the URL to the internal service name of Prometheus, which would typically be something like http://prometheus-server.grafana-prometheus.svc.cluster.local:80.
 Kubernetes DNS will resolve this to the actual IP of the service.
 Click "Save & Test" to ensure Grafana can reach Prometheus.

-8. Set Up Dashboards:
+9. Set Up Dashboards:

 Once Prometheus is added as a data source, you can start creating dashboards in Grafana or import pre-made dashboards from Grafana's community dashboard site.
 For Kubernetes monitoring, there are many pre-made dashboards available that utilize Prometheus metrics.

-9. Alerting (Optional):
+10. Alerting (Optional):

 If you want to set up alerts, Grafana can use Prometheus as a backend for this.
 You can create alert rules in Grafana based on Prometheus metrics and have Grafana send notifications when those rules are triggered.